ankanchanda/headFirstDucker/README.md

 Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 ### Decorator
 The Decorator Pattern attaches additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to subclassing for extending functionality.
+Decorators provide a flexible alternative to sub-classing for extending functionality.

+### Factory-Method
+The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 ## Design Principles
 ### The Open-Closed Principal